-Increases in personnel in 1985 are due to the filling of vacant support staff positions.
-Reductions in stipends and allowances, and travel are part of the overall reductions which CIAT needed to implement to adjust to reduced levels of funding.
+Increases in per onnel in 1985 are due to the filling of vacant support staff positions Reductions in stipends and allowances and travel are part of the overall reductions which CIAT needed to implement to adjust to reduced levels of funding.
 These reductions are compensated for by concomitant increases in special project funding of training scholarships.
-The budget request for 1986 shows a restoration in core funds allocated for stipends and allowances for training participants.

-After a period of emphasis on short-course training in all four commodities, CIAT has increasingly moved towards in-country training courses conducted in cooperation with national research programs.
-At the same time, continued heavy emphasis is placed on individualized specialization training at CIAT of national research program personnel to help strengthen cooperating national research teams and regional commodity research networks.
-Doctoral and M.S. thesis training continues to be given high priority, although this type of training is hampered by a lack of sufficient funds for academic study in agriculture in the overall international donor community available to national programs.
+After a period of emphasis on short-course training in all four commodities CIAT has increasingly moved towards in-country training courses conducted in cooperation with national research programs.
+At the same time continued heavy emphasis is placed on individualized specialization training at CIAT of national research program personnel to help strengthen cooperating national research teams and regional commodity research networks.
+Doctoral and M.S. thesis training continues to be given high priority although this type of training is hampered by a lack of sufficient funds for academic study in agriculture in the overall international donor community available to national programs